 - Meet academic and English language requirements

-- Commit to returning home after completing studies
+- Must commit to returning home after completing studies

 How to Apply: